torshie/anykeeper/README.md

 changes.
 Then execute command "anykeeper init" inside your project to initialize anykeeper.
 This command will create two regular files (.anykeeper.conf, .anykeeper.meta) and a git hook (.git/hooks/pre-commit).
-If the git hook already exists, you have to edit it manually to execute the command.
+If the git hook already exists, you have to edit it manually to execute command "/path/to/anykeeper pre-commit".
 Finally commit the two newly created file .anykeeper.conf & .anykeeper.meta.

 From now on, after every git command that would change the contents of your working copy, for example, checkout/pull, you have to run command